Fueling Tips

 Fill up your car or truck in the morning when the temperature is still cool

-Do not buy gas when a tanker truck is filling the station’s gas tanks
+Do not buy gas when a tanker truck is putting gas in the station’s gas tanks.

-Most likely dirt and sludge in the tank is being stirred up when gas is being delivered, and you might be transferring that dirt from the bottom of their tank into your car’s tank.
+Dirt and sludge in the storage tank likely get stirred up when gas is being delivered, and this debris could end up being transferred from their tank into your car's tank.

-The more gas you have in your tank the less air there is and gasoline evaporates rapidly, especially when it’s warm.
-(Gasoline storage tanks have an internal floating ‘roof’ membrane to act as a barrier between the gas and the atmosphere, thereby minimizing evaporation.)
+The more gas you have in your tank, the less air there is, which helps reduce evaporation—especially in warm weather.
+Gasoline evaporates quickly, so minimizing the amount of air in your tank can help preserve it.
+(Gasoline storage tanks have an internal floating ‘roof’ membrane that acts as a barrier between the gas and the atmosphere, reducing evaporation.)

 Always pump at the slow setting when filling up

-When you look at the nozzle trigger you’ll see that it has three delivery settings: slow, medium and high.
-Do not squeeze the trigger of the nozzle to the high setting.
-You should pump at the slow setting, thereby minimizing vapors created while you are pumping fuel.
-The hoses at the pump are corrugated; the corrugations act as a return path for vapor recovery from gas that already has been metered.
-If you are pumping at the high setting, the agitated gasoline contains more vapor, which is being sucked back into the underground tank so you’re getting less gas for your money.
+When you look at the nozzle trigger, you'll notice it has three delivery settings: slow, medium, and high.
+Avoid squeezing the trigger to the high setting.
+Instead, pump at the slow setting to minimize the vapors created while fueling.
+The hoses at the pump are corrugated, with the corrugations acting as a return path for vapor recovery from gas that has already been metered.
+If you pump fuel at the high setting, the agitated gasoline produces more vapor, which is then sucked back into the underground tank, meaning you're getting less gas for your money.

 "Hope these tips will help ease your ‘pain at the pump"